-- Proficiently perform complex movement and manipulative skills, such as those required for athletics and a range of other sports - Begin to understand and evaluate common individual and group tactics used in minor games and European handball. - Maintain regular participation in moderate to vigorous physical activity and analyse and evaluate their level of involvement in physical activity - Assume responsibility for conduct of aspects of a sporting competition in which roles are shared and display appropriate sporting behaviour - Explore the function and the food sources of the major nutrients required by the body - Develop their understanding of a range of drugs and alcohol, and investigate and rehearse strategies to enhance their health and wellbeing
+- Proficiently perform complex movement and manipulative skills, such as those required for athletics and a range of other sports - Begin to understand and evaluate common individual and group tactics used in minor games and Invasion, Strike/Field and Net/Court games. - Maintain regular participation in moderate to vigorous physical activity and analyse and evaluate their level of involvement in physical activity - Assume responsibility for conduct of aspects of a sporting competition in which roles are shared and display appropriate sporting behaviour. - Explore the function and the food sources of the major nutrients required by the body - Develop their understanding of a range of drugs and alcohol, and investigate and rehearse strategies to enhance their health and wellbeing